British television Apollo 11 coverage: ITV coverage

-Missing/existing footage
+Extant recordings

 The footage of the BBC and ITV coverage became victim to the broadcasting policy of the era of either eventually erasing videotapes or simply not keeping them.
 It is unclear what happened to the original tapes.
 This led to rumours that they were taped over almost immediately with horse racing, that the coverage was barely taped at all, or that the tapes fell to bits during digital remastering.
 All these rumours have since been discounted.

 BBC footage known to exist is a mix of fragments kept in the archive and amateur recordings made at the time.